kbroderick/fis-scraper/README.md

       As noted, ingestion defaults to processing all available lists since 2002.

       In the dev environment, each list takes approximately 30-40 seconds; ingesting all 333 lists takes a while.

+      Scraping an entire season of race results, likewise, will take significant time.

    Cached points lists: